ywangd/stash/README.md

 * **Easy self update** to keep update with the development by running a single `selfupdate` command from within the shell.
-    - The `selfupdate` script manages StaSh installation folder and may delete files in the process.
-It is therefore recommend to **not** put your own scripts under `$STASH_ROOT/bin`.
-Instead, save your own scripts in`~/Documents/bin` or customise the locations with `BIN_PATH` environment variable.
-    - Self-update defaults to the master branch.
-To update from a different branch, e.g. the **dev** branch, run **`selfupdate dev`**
-    - You may need to restart StaSh after the update to changes to take full effects.

 * The UI can be configured via **configuration file** to customize its font size and color.
 The default config file is `.stash_config` or `stash.cfg`